Everything PR News

 What Government Agencies Can Learn

 • Build the trust record between crises.
 Publish operational data.
 Document successful responses.
-Create the retrievable source material the engines can cite before the next failure generates the only available narrative.
+Create source material the press and the public can reference before the next failure generates the only available narrative.

 • Separate leadership conduct from operational response.
 A leadership scandal during active disaster response compounds both.
 The firewall between the two must be institutional, not personal.

 • The entity record matters more than the press conference.
-What Wikipedia says about FEMA, what the AI engines retrieve about FEMA, and what the first page of search results shows for "FEMA reputation" all compound into the institutional trust baseline.
+What Wikipedia, congressional records, and the search-engine first page say about the agency compounds into the institutional trust baseline.
 Managing these surfaces between crises is more valuable than managing the press conference during one.

 Frequently Asked Questions